zsiki/GeoEasy/doc/step_by_step.rst

 The convex hole of the points is filled by triangles which have  minimal sum of perimeters.
 At the side of the model there are narrow triangles.
-These can be avoided by defining a non-convex boundary for the modell.
+These can be avoided by defining a non-convex boundary for the model.
 Unload the TIN by **DTM/Close** from the menu of graphic window.
 Using the Break line tool from the toolbar draw the boundary of the model.